 I marveled at reality.
 Four months after meeting him, Olan the hugger stood in front of me, covered in blood, handing me a human femur.
 He looked at it before he handed it to me and said, “Looks like a good one.”
 Dumbfounded, I watched his eyes blink behind the surgical glasses.
 I had been recruited into a part-time “tissue recovery” job by Olan the hugger.

-I swabbed the femur as trained, so that the tissue could be checked for any bacteria that would prevent future transplant, then wrapped my sterile-gloved fingers around the enormous thing, and placed it in a large sterile bag.
+I swabbed the femur as trained, so that the tissue could be checked for any bacteria that would prevent transplant, then placed it in a large sterile bag.
 I could scarcely comprehend what I was doing.
 I just put a human femur in that bag!
-It was huge!

 Bill called the corpse by name, saying “C’mon, Alan, all we need is a little more blood for this sample.
 C’mon, Alan.”
 He was talking about how awesome his technique was and how Olan was “taking forever.”
 Then he said, “Here, hold this.”
 He handed me the corpse’s leg.
 “Milk the calf.
 We need blood.”